system76/certification/laptops/serw12/2020-08-05-pop-2004-after-suspend.md

 ## Suspend

 - [X] Close lid - system suspends
-- [ ] 150 suspend successful
+- [X] 150 suspend successful
 - [ ] System prompts and eventually suspends on depleted battery

 ### Suspend notes and issues

 - Once lid has been closed/opened with external displays (which doesn't suspend), closing the lid no longer suspends until the next reboot.
 This is not specific to this model.
-- Still running the longer-running suspend tasks.
+- When system runs out of battery, it attempts to hibernate to disk, which results in a failed resume once power is restored.
+That issue is not specific to this model.